awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 ```

 Two important considerations apply to this policy:
 + These privileges apply only to this domain\.
-Unless you create additional policies, `test-user` can't access data from other domains\.
+Unless you create similar policies on other domains, `test-user` can only access `test-domain`\.
-+ The trailing `/*` in the `Resource` element is significant\.
-Resource\-based policies only apply to the domain's subresources, not the domain itself\.
++ The trailing `/*` in the `Resource` element is significant and indicates that resource\-based policies only apply to the domain's subresources, not the domain itself\.
+In resource\-based policies, the `es:*` action is equivalent to `es:ESHttp*`\.

   For example, `test-user` can make requests against an index \(`GET https://search-test-domain.us-west-1.es.amazonaws.com/test-index`\), but can't update the domain's configuration \(`POST https://es.us-west-1.amazonaws.com/2015-01-01/es/domain/test-domain/config`\)\.
 Note the difference between the two endpoints\.
 Accessing the [configuration API](es-configuration-api.md) requires an [identity\-based policy](#es-ac-types-identity)\.